CurvSurf/ARPointCloudFindSurface/README.md

 This demo app showcases a real-time application of FindSurface to detect geometric shapes in point clouds provided by ARCore.

-The project retrieves the result of [`acquirePointCloud()`](https://developers.google.com/ar/reference/java/com/google/ar/core/Frame#acquirePointCloud()), then uses FindSurface to detect geometry and overlays the results in AR rendering.
+The project retrieves [ARCore's `PointCloud`](https://developers.google.com/ar/reference/java/com/google/ar/core/PointCloud), which is the result of [`frame.acquirePointCloud()`](https://developers.google.com/ar/reference/java/com/google/ar/core/Frame#acquirePointCloud()), then uses FindSurface to detect geometry and overlays the results in AR rendering.

 This demo runs on any Android devices with Android OS 11 (SDK 30) or later, with ARCore supported.